grahampugh/grahampugh.github.io/_posts/2020-06-09-startosinstall-undocumented-options.md

     The files "Preboot" and "com.apple.TimeMachine.localsnapshots" are located on the root of Macintosh HD.
 If you continue installing, these files will be deleted.
 To continue anyway, add --allowremoval.

 The `--allowremoval` was unknown to me, so I asked the MacAdmins Slack collective brain about it.
-Nobody seems to have come across it, but some digging by `@nstrauss` found this and one other additional undocumented options:
+Nobody seems to have come across it, but some digging by `@nstrauss` found this and one other additional undocumented option:

     --bridgeos-pkg

-`@bp` was ble to determine that both these options have been present in all public versions of macOS 10.15.
+`@bp` was able to determine that both these options have been present in all public versions of macOS 10.15.

 ## allowremoval